 If the risks of returning to school outweigh the benefits, the child may need to learn online from home.
 But this will be determined case by case and depend on each family’s unique situation.
 Parents should be practical and use common sense when making risk-related decisions.
 A child may receive significant benefit from interacting with their peers, but the courts consider the child’s health and safety as top priority.

 A pandemic generally doesn’t prevent parents from following a parenting order or agreement.
-You must follow parenting court orders or agreements unless it would increase the risk of COVID-19 for the child, their parents, other household members, or the community.
+You must follow parenting court orders or agreements unless it would increase the risk of COVID-19 for the child, you, the other parent, household members, or the community.

-At this stage of the pandemic, the Ministry of Children and Family Development (MCFD) has said in-person visits are permitted in these situations:
+At this stage of the pandemic, the Ministry of Children and Family Development (MCFD) has said in-person visits are permitted in some situations, including: